A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 • This acquisition allows FabFitFun to tap into the pet category and serve existing members and new audiences that want to pamper themselves and their companion animals within the same shopping platform.

-“In the race of business development, dogs might not drive Teslas, but they sure enjoy the same level of customized luxury with each PupBox delivery.” — confided the retention strategist
+“In the race of innovation, dogs might not drive Teslas, but they sure enjoy the same level of customized luxury with each PupBox delivery.” — confided the retention strategist

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-The Shark Tank Event: Awakening Barks into Business
+The Shark Tank Phenomenon: Transforming Barks into Business

 In 2016, founders Ben and Ariel Zvaifler strutted into the Shark Tank seeking $250,000 for a 10% equity.
 They emerged victorious with Robert Herjavec’s backing.
-This episode catapulted them into a new stratosphere, like a Hollywood pup donning sunglasses.
-But let’s immersion further – how did this exposure develop their financial ?
+This episode catapulted them into a new stratosphere, akin to a Hollywood pup donning sunglasses.
+But let’s dive deeper – how did this exposure transform their financial future?

 • Initial valuation of $2.5 million on “Shark Tank.”